 its initial funding target in 2012.

-Through partnerships with leading Australian companies and foundations, and renewed support from subsequent governments – including significant support from the Turnbull Government – AIEF has built a Scholarship Fund that currently supports around 500 secondary and tertiary scholars and continues to support a network of over 400 graduates.
+Through partnerships with leading Australian companies and foundations, the Australian Government and other donors, AIEF has built a Scholarship Fund that currently supports around 500 secondary and tertiary scholars and continues to support a network of over 600 graduates.
 These students and graduates are achieving outcomes that set the benchmark for Indigenous education programs in Australia.

 AIEF seeks to give opportunities to those who don't have them, so that they can show what they're made of and the wonderful achievements they can then have.